beyarkay/masters-thesis/src/06_conclusion.md

 However, very few people are aware of the capabilities of WiFi-based gesture detection, making this avenue rife for attack from a malicious agent.

-Surface Electromyography (sEMG, discussed in Section
+Surface Electromyography (EMG, discussed in Section
 \ref{sec:03-technologies-used} ) is also very promising (see
 \citealt{moinWearableBiosensingSystem2020}), as it requires only the user's forearm to be measured but could provide information about the user's whole